Clerk of District Court

 If you need to request excusal for any reason, please complete the Juror Exemption and Excuse Affidavit and submit it to the office of the Clerk of District Court.

-US Citizens may apply for passports and/or obtain renewal forms in our office located on the second floor of the Johnson County Judicial Center, 620 West Fetterman, Suite 208, Buffalo, WY.
+US Citizens may apply for passports in our office by APPOINTMENT ONLY.
+Please call 1.307.684.7271 to schedule an appointment and to discuss applicant requirements.
+We are located on the second floor of the Johnson County Judicial Center, 620 West Fetterman, Suite 208, Buffalo, WY.

 Child Support Authority – Serving Johnson and Sheridan County – 1.307.672.2599